 Information about us

-NICEIC and ELECSA Direct is a site operated by Certsure LLP, trading as NICEIC and ELECSA, ("We").
+www.shop.niceic.com is a site operated by Certsure LLP, trading as NICEIC, ("We").
 We are registered in England and Wales under company number OC379918 and have our registered office at Warwick House Houghton Hall Park, Houghton Regis, Dunstable, Bedfordshire, LU5 5ZX.
 Our main trading address is as above.
 Our VAT number is GB155441713.

 We are committed to protecting and respecting your privacy.
 We are responsible for protecting your personal information as a ̶data controller” under applicable data protection legislation.
 If you have any queries about this policy or how we use your personal information, please contact us by writing to us at Certsure, Warwick House Houghton Hall Park, Houghton Regis, Dunstable, Bedfordshire, LU5 5ZX.

 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting www.shop.niceic.com you are accepting and consenting to the practices described in this policy.

 Our nominated person for data protection is Paul Collins, and their contact details are email@example.com or 07956220469

 What information do we collect?

 We collect personal data as defined by applicable data protection legislation (‘personal information’).